npedrazzini/parallelbibles/README.md

 NB:
 - *NULL* will indicate that the model did not find a match for the word in the target language
 - *NA* will indicate that the target language did not have a Bible translations of that particular verse in the first place (e.g. some languages lack a translation for the whole Old Testament).

+## Calculate semantic similarity and build semantic maps

+> NB: This script works, but is still in the workings.
+It is an adaptation of the code written by Bernhard Wälchli for their 2010 paper [Similarity Semantics and Building Probabilistic Semantic Maps from Parallel Texts](https://journals.dartmouth.edu/cgi-bin/WebObjects/Journals.woa/xmlpage/1/article/356?htmlOnce=yes).

+Run `./scripts/MDS.py` from the root directory.

+This will:
+1. Create a folder in the directory *modelname/\_TARGETWORDS\_* called *word-MDS*, which will contain all the outputs of *MDS.py*.
+2. Generate a series of files and an R script to plot semantic maps using multi-dimensional scaling (MDS).

+This will prompt you to enter:
+1. the name of the model you want to use
+2. the target word

 # Pretrained models